MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 Our app is not able to read or write permissions to Google Shared Drives.
 Shared Drives do not allow explicit folder level permissions.
 Rather, Shared Drive permissions are set based on the Shared Drive members.

-### What’s the difference between file versions and revision history?
+### What's the difference between file versions and revision history?

 Revision history for Google Docs, Sheets, and Slides is different than file versions in Google Drive.
 Revision history refers to the ability to see earlier versions of a file, and view who made specific edits to the document.
 During the migration, revision history is not transfered.
 Only the most recent version of a file is transfered.